-We are confident in our ability to fund our near-term capital projects through our term loan facility, current working capital resources and cash we expect to generate from our operations.
-For our longer-term projects, we continue to hold productive discussions with potential strategic partners and we will continue to assess our capital needs as the projects come further into focus.
+Each of our projects has a different timeline yet we remain focused on capital efficiency.
+For our near-term endeavors, we are using our working capital resources, cash generated from our operations and excess availability under our credit facilities.
+For our longer-term projects, we continue to hold productive discussions with strategic partners to fulfill our capital needs as appropriate.